Examples of artificial intelligence adoption across industries

 Logistics

-Routing and supply chains are ideal areas for applying AI.
+Routing and supply chains are ideal areas for AI applications.

 UPS's ORION system analyzes 200,000 routes per minute and optimizes delivery.

-It cut fuel use by 10 million gallons a year, equal to $400 million in savings and a 100,000-ton reduction in carbon dioxide emissions.
-Amazon uses AI analytics to forecast inventory and dynamically allocate goods, cutting transportation costs by 20–25%.
-DHL is rolling out automated warehouses with machine learning, where robots allocate goods and forecast demand.
+It made it possible to cut fuel consumption by 10 million gallons a year, equivalent to $400 million in savings and a reduction of 100,000 tons of carbon dioxide emissions.
+Amazon uses AI analytics to forecast inventory and dynamically allocate goods, reducing transportation costs by 20-25%.
+DHL is rolling out automated warehouses with machine learning, where robots sort goods and forecast demand.

 This cut operating costs by 20%.